mesosphere/spark-build/docs/quickstart.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: Spark Quickstart
+title: Spark Quickstart
-menu_order: 10
+menuWeight: 10
-feature_maturity: ""
-enterprise: 'no'
+featureMaturity:

 ---

 This tutorial will get you up and running in minutes with Spark.
 You will install the DC/OS Apache Spark service.